By Tariq Ali in British daily The Guardian:

 He understood that privatisation and deregulation at home were part of the same mechanism as wars abroad.

-If this judgment seems unduly harsh, let me quote Rodric Braithwaite, a former senior adviser to Blair, writing in the Financial Times on August 2 2006: “A spectre is stalking British television, a frayed and waxy zombie straight from Madame Tussaud’s.
+If this judgment seems unduly harsh, let me quote Rodric Braithwaite, a former senior adviser to [Prime Minister John Major], writing in the Financial Times on August 2 2006: “A spectre is stalking British television, a frayed and waxy zombie straight from Madame Tussaud’s.

 This one, unusually, seems to live and breathe.
 Perhaps it comes from the CIA’s box of technical tricks, programmed to spout the language of the White House in an artificial English accent …